open5nippet/JavaScript-quiz-game-4/README.md

+📘 JavaScript Console Quiz Game

+This project is a simple interactive quiz built with HTML and JavaScript.
+The quiz runs through browser prompt() and alert() dialogs, and it only starts when the user clicks a Start Quiz button on the webpage.
-📘 JavaScript Console Quiz Game (HTML + JS Version) This project is a simple JavaScript quiz game that runs using prompt() and alert(), but is triggered through an HTML button instead of starting automatically.
-It demonstrates the use of core JavaScript concepts such as arrays, loops, conditionals, functions, input handling, and external JS linking.
+It showcases fundamental JavaScript concepts such as arrays, loops, functions, conditionals, and external script linking.

 🚀 Features

-Quiz runs inside browser prompts and alerts
+Quiz runs inside browser pop-up prompts and alerts

-Triggered by clicking a Start Quiz button in index.html
+Starts only when the Start Quiz button is clicked

-Case-insensitive and space-trimmed input checking

-Score tracking throughout the quiz
+Answers are checked in a case-insensitive and trimmed manner

+Real-time feedback after each question

+Total score displayed at the end

-Clean separation of HTML and JavaScript (external JS file)
+Neat separation of HTML and JS logic using an external file

-Organized data using an array of question–answer objects
+Uses an organized array of objects for questions and answers

 📂 Project Structure
+Quiz-Game/
+│
-Quiz-Game/ │ ├── index.html # Contains the Start Quiz button and links the JS file ├── script.js # Contains the quiz logic └── README.md # Documentation
+├── index.html     # UI with Start Quiz button (links to JS) ├── script.js       # Main quiz logic
+└── README.md       # Project documentation

-📝 How to Run the Project
+📝 How to Run

-Open index.html in any browser
+Open index.html in any web browser

 Click the Start Quiz button

-Answer each question in the pop-up prompt
+Answer the questions shown in the prompts

-Receive instant feedback after every answer
+Receive immediate feedback after each response

-View your final score in a final alert box
+View your final score in a summary alert

-🎯 Learning Objectives
+🎯 What You Learn

-By building this project, you practice:
+By working on this project, you practice and understand:

-Using arrays to store multiple questions
+Storing multiple questions using arrays

-Using objects for structured question–answer pairs
+Using objects to pair questions with answers

-Implementing a for loop to run sequential questions
+Looping through questions with a for loop

-Writing a function (runQuiz) to organize logic
+Organizing code using a function (runQuiz)

-Taking user input with prompt()
+Handling user input using prompt()

-Outputting results via alert()
+Displaying output using alert()

-Normalizing strings using:
+Normalizing text with:

 toLowerCase()

 trim()

-Using conditionals (if-else) to check correctness

-Connecting JavaScript to HTML using <script src="">

-💡 Author
-Sameer Mishra
+Checking correctness using if–else conditions

+toLowerCase()

+trim()

+Checking correctness using if–else conditions

+Author:-

+Ayush Kumar